• Skip to primary navigation

 Broth ~ Again, try to choose a low-sodium vegetable broth.

-Peanut Butter ~ There should only be 1 to 2 ingredients in your peanut butter – peanuts, and maybe salt.
+Peanut butter ~ There should only be 1 to 2 ingredients in your peanut butter – peanuts, and maybe salt.
 Skip the ones that contain sugars and oils or any other unnecessary ingredients.
-And I always choose organic when peanuts are concerned because they are a very heavily sprayed crop.

 You’ll need to stir the jar of organic, natural peanut butter.
 Once stirred, keep it in the fridge and you shouldn’t have to stir it again.
-I find it easiest to dump the whole jar into a big mixing bowl, stir it well, and then pour it back into the jar.
+Pro tip: I find it easiest to dump the whole jar into a big mixing bowl, stir it well, and then pour it back into the jar.

 Try this recipe with cashew butter if you prefer.